Did you receive email "Your New VPS Details (READ IN FULL)"?

 Let's connect to our server, right?
 It's been some time since we are going around it.

 First thing you need to do is find and install some SSH client.
-There are many, eg. LES recommends PuTTY - pretty solid choice, you might go with that one without any headache.
-So go ahead and install SSH client of your choice.
+There are many, so go ahead and install SSH client of your choice.

 Congratz, you've just logged to your server for the first time (with your root account)!